contrivancecompanychicago/cosine-game-forum-harlowe/README.md

    * "buoy" and "sway", which are slow, gentle movement animations to serve as counterparts to "rumble" and "shudder".
  * The following `(transition:)` transitions have been added:
    * "zoom", which makes the transitioning entity zoom in or out from the mouse cursor's position (or the last place the touch device was touched).
+ * Added `(append-with:)`, `(prepend-with:)` and `(replace-with:)`, changers which modify the hook by adding a given string of code to the start or end of it, or replace it entirely.
+This is intended for use with things like dialogue tags or punctuation that's commonly used throughout the story.

 ###### Commands